J0nasSeng/DaTaStretch/documentation/pipeline.md

 `run(self) -> None`: Freezes the task-graph, generates an execution-graph if it was not done yet and executes the defined tasks based on the execution-graph.

-`add(self, task_or_stage: Task or Stage) -> Pipeline`: Adds a `Stage` or a task to the pipeline.
-When adding a stage, all dependencies of the tasks must be set.
-When adding a `Task` the dependency will be automatically be resolved if it is set in the passed object.
-If not, the object gets placed in the last stage independently.
+`add(self, *task_or_stage: Task or Stage) -> Pipeline`: Use this method to add one or more objects of type `Stage` or `Task` to a pipeline.
+If adding a `Stage`-object, all dependencies of its task must be set (or be None if ther are no).
+If a `Task`-object is given, the dependencies will automatically be resolved if possible.
+If this fails it will be added to the last stage independently.

+> **WARNING**: Adding tasks may lead to errors, it is a experimental feature and is not tested properly.
+Only add stages to
+> be sure that your code works.

 `compile(self)`: When this method is called, the execution graph will be built.
 You do not have to call it before calling `run()`, this will be implicitly be done if `compile()` wasn't called yet.
 Especially for